 When you use the stream-based host-level API stream semantics prevent that the pool is overloaded with requests.
 On the other side, when a new request is pushed either using

-Http().cachedHostConnectionPool, requests may start to queue up when the rate of new requests is greater than the rate that the pool can process requests.
+Http.get(system).cachedHostConnectionPool, requests may start to queue up when the rate of new requests is greater than the rate at which the pool can process requests.

 In such a situation

 max-open-requests per host connection pool will be queued to buffer short-term peaks of requests.
 Further requests will fail immediately with a BufferOverflowExceptionBufferOverflowException with a message like this: